IsaacAderogba/Sprint-Challenge--Advanced-CSS/README.md

-# Sprint Challenge: Advanced CSS - Space Walkers Web Page
+# Sprint Challenge: Advanced CSS - Space Walkers Web Page - Isaac Aderogba

 This challenge allows you to practice the concepts and techniques learned over the past week and apply them in a concrete project.
 This Sprint explored advanced CSS techniques using Responsive Design and Preprocessing.
 During this Sprint, you studied how to use the viewport meta tag, media queries, setting up a preprocessor, and advanced use of preprocessing techniques.
 In your challenge this week, you will demonstrate proficiency by updating a website that is missing content as well as adding mobile styling.